 In mid-1949, a specific event made L’Tanya Griffin front-page news: Her estranged husband Earl tried to assault her with a beer can full of lye at racetrack in Atlantic City.
 She was uninjured, but her friend Marshall Miles (former manager of boxer Joe Louis) and several other people suffered first degree burns.
 Worst off was Earl himself, as the lye had splashed back into his face.
 It got into his eyes and blinded him (not permanently, turns out).

 L’Tanya was at the height of her fashion-fame during the 1950s.
 She was even on the cover of Jet in mid-1954.
-The magazine sometimes ran pictures of her young daughter L’Tanya as well.
+The magazine also sometimes ran pictures of her young daughter, also named L’Tanya:

-I’m not sure what became of L’Tanya Griffin after her fame waned in the ’60s, but I did discover that one of the babies named “LaTanya” in 1949 was none other than Samuel L. Jackson’s wife LaTanya Richardson.
+I’m not sure what became of L’Tanya Griffin after she fell out of the spotlight in the 1960s.
+But I did discover that one of the babies named “LaTanya” in 1949 was none other than Samuel L. Jackson’s wife LaTanya Richardson.

 Do you like the name L’Tanya?